Lavasa: Quarrying

 While Lavasa has stone crushing permits, its operations have been described as "hill cutting" and "quarrying" by the Indian Ministry of Environment and Forests, and the environmental impact of these activities was investigated.

-In 2014, Mrs. Jayanti Natarajan, in her open letter to Congress president, stated that she had got a specific input from Mr. Rahul Gandhi's office to stall the project.
+In 2014, Mrs. Jayanti Natarajan, in her open letter to Congress president, stated that she had got a specific input from Rahul Gandhi's office to stall the project.

 Land acquisition

 Both government and individual land owners have taken issue with Lavasa's land acquisition approach.

 A report by the Maharashtra environment department claims 600 ha of land bought by Lavasa Corporation was purchased from farmers who had been granted it by the Indian State.
 Because of the way in which the farmers obtained the land, three fourths of the purchase price should have been paid to the State.
 The report states Lavasa Corporation only paid 2%.
 It also alleges that 141 ha of Lavasa were leased for far less than its actual value by the Maharashtra Krishna Valley Development Corporation and that Lavasa bought 98 ha of land without license.

 Some also say that Lavasa is being built on what was obtained through coercion.
 However, Lavasa Corporation denies this.